evrenyigit/CoffeeShop/README.md

 # CoffeeShop

-There are two different coffee shop.
+There are two different coffee shops.

-Both of them wants to save customers to their db
+Both of them want to save customers to their db

-One of them need to validation of real person
+One of them needs to validation of real person

 other one does not need that.